The Collection of Contemporary Art

-The collection was established through the donation of contemporary artworks by Sven Herrmann, private collector and founder of the Stiftung Reinbeckhallen.
-It continues to grow through acquisitions, notably of the work of artists participating in the foundation’s program, and annual donations.
+The Stiftung Reinbeckhallen’s collection was established through the donation of contemporary artworks by Sven Herrmann and continues to grow through acquisitions and donations.

 Accessibility is undeniably one of printmaking’s most important features.
 From its production to its reception, this art form offers an enormous potential to provoke cultural and socio-political debate.
 Aligned with the interest of nurturing social discourses, with the activities of the Reinbeckhallen’s onsite printing workshop Werkstatt Neue Drucke and in dialogue with the exhibition program, […]